sgangaprasath/sgangaprasath.github.io/fun.md

 ## Current Projects

-These are some of the "outside work" projects that I am currently working on.
+Here are a few projects that I am/was interested, that keep/kept me occupied.
+You might find them useful/entertaining or not.

 <!--Science
 1. Gomboc